Bhawna-ux/OLIST-Sales-Analysis/README.md

      <br>
      ![image](https://github.com/user-attachments/assets/907c9c08-5f9a-4fdd-abe2-0d74d775790a)

+### Refund Rate
+The refund rate is 0% which indicates that :
+* Either the product quality and description align well with customer expectations. <br>
+* Or the company's policy or product category discourages returns.

 # Recommendations
  * Special Offers and Deals : Leaverage seasonal events holidays to run targeted promotions and attract customers.
  * Strategic Warehouse Locations : Evaluate the startegic placement of warehouses to minimize delivery times and costs.
  * Supply Chain Partnership : Foster strong relationship with suppliers and logistic providers to ensure efficient chain operations.
  * Top Product : Promote high demand product to attract customers and sales.
+ * Return Policy : Examine whether the return policy or product category discourages returns.

 # DashBoard
 This is An Overview dashboard.
 The full report can be found in [PowerBi Public](https://app.powerbi.com/view?r=eyJrIjoiMzgyODQ4Y2MtM2UxYy00ZGNkLWJjMmYtNDBkMTZiMjM4N2Y1IiwidCI6ImY5MmRjNzUyLWRjY2UtNDVkZi05YmI4LWM1NGMwNzYxZWNhMiJ9&pageName=b983d8cd8060e0a612e0).